Trusted WordPress tutorials, when you need them most.

 define( 'WP_DEBUG', false);

 We hope this article helped you learn how to enable WordPress debug mode to fix site errors.
-You can also see our ultimate WordPress SEO guide for beginners and our expert tips on how to improve WordPress security.
+You may also want to see our guides on fixing common WordPress errors or adding custom admin notices in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.